Therapeutic care for young people who have experienced childhood trauma

-Kites Children’s Services exists to help boys with sexual development problems – and who may have a history of sexually abusing or harming others.
+Kites Children’s Services exists to help boys with sexual development problems.

 We work hard to help these young people develop into confident, safe young adults who make a positive contribution to wider society.

-Kites is the first port of call for local authorities that may lack relevant specialist care services – and which need a cost-effective service that achieves positive outcomes for young people who sexually harm.
+Kites is the first port of call for local authorities that may lack relevant specialist care services – and which need a cost-effective service that achieves positive outcomes for young people.

-We provide a fully integrated service across the care continuum for young people who have sexually harmed.
+We provide a fully integrated service across the care continuum for young people aged 12-17.

 An integrated approach to care